-The African Studies program promotes the study and research of Africa, especially the continent’s cultures and societies.
+The African Studies program (ASP) promotes the study and research of Africa, especially the continent’s cultures and societies.
 We provide our learning community with opportunities to expand and widen their knowledge of Africa and foster a greater understanding of the world's second largest and most diverse continent.
 Students at the undergraduate and graduate levels interested in African studies can take advantage of a wide range of courses offered in the arts and sciences and the professional schools.
-Courses offered include Africa’s history, demography, culture, politics, economy, languages, religion and various aspects of development.
-Students interested in African studies can take courses with significnat Africa content, pursue international credentials, and get involved in outside-the-classroom activities to enrich their understanding and appreciation of Africa.
-Such activities also include study abroad in Africa and experiential and field based-learning in an African country.
+Courses include Africa’s history, demography, culture, politics, economy, languages, religion and various aspects of development.
+Students can take courses with significant Africa content, pursue international credentials, and get involved in outside-the-classroom activities to enrich their understanding and appreciation of Africa.
+Such activities include study abroad in Africa and experiential and field based-learning in an African country, lecture series and conferences.

 What We Offer